The

 Andersonville’s funky traditions hail from a fascinating history of opportunism and immigration.
 In the 1880s, a crowded Chicago turned its attention to the undeveloped areas north of the city.
 Entrepreneurs saw great potential in the forests of the Lake View Township.

 Developers fell the trees and used the wood to build houses.
-The Great Chicago Fire of 1871 prohibited the construction of wooden dwellings in the city, but the north end was unincorporated land, so the city turned a blind eye.
-Rapid construction, fueled by cheap lumber, boosted the population of the township from 2,000 to 45,000 by 1887.
+The Great Chicago Fire of 1871 prohibited the construction of wooden dwellings in the city, but the North End was unincorporated land, so the city turned a blind eye.
+Rapid construction, fueled by cheap lumber, boosted the township’s population from 2,000 to 45,000 by 1887.

 Lake View Township received its current name, Edgewater, in 1885.
 The neighboring community of Andersonville experienced a similar boom as Edgewater, thanks to some Nordic newcomers.